-Most work from home data entry jobs are either scams or they pay so little they’re barely worth bothering with.
+Most data entry jobs from home are either scams or they pay so little they're barely worth bothering with.
 The Great American Opportunities data entry job is one exception.
-It’s completely legitimate work offered by a very reputable, respected company and the pay is very fair.
+It's completely legitimate work offered by a very reputable, respected company and the pay is very fair.

-However, nothing is completely perfect.
-The main drawbacks here are that this is seasonal work so you can’t depend on it year-round, and if you do manage to get “in,” you’ll be put on a waiting list to actually start working.
-Depending on Great American’s current demand for workers, you could be on the list for as long as one to five years.
+However, nothing is completely perfect and there are a few drawbacks.
+First of all, this is seasonal work from home so you can't depend on it year-round.
+Also if you do manage to get in, you'll be put on a waiting list to actually start working.
+Depending on Great American's current demand for workers, you could be on the list for as long as one to five years.

 Great American Opportunities only hires people in the US for their data entry work.

 You've probably heard of them.
 They are a major company that does fundraising campaigns for schools and various organizations.

 About the Work

 You are basically just looking at scanned magazine order forms where people have written their names and addresses out by hand, and then keying that info into another form.

 You are paid a certain amount per form.
 The company has a few different types of forms you work from.

 On average, you'll receive around .10 to .14 cents per form just depending on what type of form you are working from.
 Your rate per hour is entirely dependent on how fast you can go.
 Many people who do this are able to average $9 an hour or more.